Atomic Rooster: Reformation period (1980–1983)

 During 1980, Crane contacted Du Cann and after some discussion, got an Atomic Rooster reformation under way.
 They recruited session drummer Preston Heyman and recorded an album, along with one 7/12" single, on EMI Records.
 The album, Atomic Rooster (1980), was followed by a tour, but Heyman left in October and Paul Hammond returned to play drums after Ginger Baker filled in for two weeks.
 They continued touring and released two singles in 1981 and 1982.
 However, Du Cann was unable to make their last-minute booking at the Reading Festival, so Crane and Hammond used Mick Hawksworth (ex-Andromeda) as a stand-in.
-John McCoy later stepped in on bass at the insistence of Polydor Records, for whom they would release two further singles, "Play It Again" and "End of the Day", which saw some attention on the heavy metal chart, but did little elsewhere, and Polydor shortly afterwards dropped the band.
+John McCoy later stepped in on bass at the insistence of Polydor Records, for whom they would release two further singles, "Play It Again" and "End of the Day", which saw some attention on the Heavy metal music chart, but did little elsewhere, and Polydor shortly afterwards dropped the band.

 With Du Cann gone, Crane set about a new form of Atomic Rooster.
 Paul Hammond stayed on and played drums for the following album Headline News (1983), recorded in late 1982.
 Several guitarists played on the album, including David Gilmour of Pink Floyd, Bernie Torme of Gillan and John Mizarolli.
 Crane added vocals to the album along with his wife on backing vocals.
 A tour of Germany and Italy included Bernie Torme on guitar.
 Mizarolli played guitar for several UK dates.

 Headline News was released in June 1983 and featured a completely different sound from anything they had ever done, including electronics and synthesizers.
 The album was completely written by Vincent Crane, leading some to perceive it as a Crane solo album.

 Crane disbanded Atomic Rooster once again at the end of 1983.
 In 1984 he went on to the project Katmandu with Peter Green, Ray Dorset and Jeff Whittaker and they recorded the album A Case for the Blues.

 In 1985, Crane joined Dexy's Midnight Runners, playing piano for their album Don't Stand Me Down and two singles, one becoming the theme song for the television series Brush Strokes.

 Dexy's Midnight Runners disbanded in 1987 and Crane intended to reform Atomic Rooster with Du Cann once again.
 A German tour was planned for 1989, but Crane died from an overdose of painkillers on 14 February.
 Du Cann struck a deal with Angel Air Records and oversaw the release and re-release of much of his and Atomic Rooster's material, including live recordings, compilations, compilations of unreleased material and album reissues with extra material.
 Paul Hammond died in 1992 and Du Cann in 2011.